AlphxByte/Graphly/README.md

 ## Project Structure
 1. **Graphly**
-the main project of Graphly, where you will find the entry point of the application and `main.cpp` file along with the application logic.
+the main project of Graphly, where you will find the entry point of the application and `main.cpp` file inside `Graphly\src` folder along with the application logic.

 > The App class right now doesn't contain the application logic yet, only initializing core components of the application.